adrnmrk/Adrian-Portfolio/docs/patients-api.md

       },
     ]

-### POST new patients
+### Create new patients

 `POST http://127.0.0.1:3000/patients`

 #### **Description**

-This endpoint makes an HTTP POST request that allows you create a new patient by providing the necessary details.
+This endpoint makes an HTTP POST request that allows you to create a new patient by providing the necessary details.

 #### **Response**